Resources for Students, their Families, and SMU Faculty and Staff

 - SMU Accessibility Maps show the locations of accessible parking, unisex bathrooms, and lactation/changing stations.

-- SMU Central University Libraries (CUL) provide services for persons with disabilities.
+- SMU Libraries provide services for persons with disabilities.

 - University departments are responsible for providing reasonable accommodations for guests attending their events.
 The Office of Institutional Access and Equity (IAE) is available to provide guidance and assistance to departments as needed.